Camping At The Festival

 OPENING AND CLOSING TIMES:

-The EPIC/Festival camping areas will open to Season + Camping ticket holders at 9am Monday 15 April 2019.
+The Festival camping areas will open to Season + Camping ticket holders at 9:00am Monday 6 April 2020.

-There will be NO ACCESS into the site before this time.
+There will be NO ACCESS onto the site before this time.

 ACCESS: 24 hour access to the camping areas is via the Main Ticket Office off Wells Station Road ONLY (off the Federal Highway or Morrisset Street, from the west).